-Based on the legal compliance as listed in our basic environmental policy, the SECOM Group responds appropriately to environmental laws and ordinances.
-In fiscal 2017, the SECOM group had no violations or disputed cases in regards to environmental laws and ordinances.
+Following the spirit of legal compliance as listed in our basic environmental policy, the SECOM Group responds appropriately to environmental laws and ordinances.
+In fiscal 2019, the SECOM Group had no violations or disputed cases in regard to environmental laws and ordinances.

 Major environmental laws and ordinances include:

 - Act on the Rational Use of Energy

 - Act on Promotion of Global Warming Countermeasures

 - Act on Rational Use and Proper Management of Fluorocarbons

 - Automobile Nitrogen Oxides–Particulate Matter Law

 - Environmental ordinances in 10 municipalities (prefectures and government-designated cities) in Japan